Beauvais: History

 Beauvais was known to the Romans by the Gallo-Roman name of Caesaromagus (magos is Common Celtic for "field").
-The post-Renaissance Latin rendering is Bellovacum from the Belgic tribe the Bellovaci, whose capital it was.
-In the ninth century, it became a county (comté), which about 1013 passed to the bishops of Beauvais, who became peers of France from the twelfth century.
+The post-Renaissance Latin rendering is Bellovacum from the Belgic tribe, the Bellovaci, whose capital it was.
+In the ninth century, it became a county (comté), which, in about 1013, passed to the bishops of Beauvais, who became peers of France from the twelfth century.
 At the coronations of kings, the Bishop of Beauvais wore the royal mantle and went, with the Bishop of Langres, to raise the king from his throne to present him to the people.

 De Bello Gallico II 13 reports that as Julius Caesar was approaching a fortified town called Bratuspantium in the land of the Bellovaci, its inhabitants surrendered to him when he was about 5 Roman miles away.
 Its name is Gaulish for "place where judgements are made", from *bratu-spantion.
 Some say that Bratuspantium is Beauvais.
 Others theorise that it is Vendeuil-Caply or Bailleul sur Thérain.

 From 1004 to 1037, the Count of Beauvais was Odo II, Count of Blois.

 In a charter dated 1056/1060, Eudo of Brittany granted land "in pago Belvacensi" (Beauvais, Picardy) to the Abbey of Angers Saint-Aubin (see Albinus of Angers).
 (Note: Perhaps inherited through his father Geoffrey I, Duke of Brittany from the latter's mother Ermengarde-Gerberga of Anjou, as she is known to have owned property there.)

 In 1346, the town had to defend itself against the English, who again besieged it in 1433.
 The siege that it endured in 1472 at the hands of the Duke of Burgundy was rendered famous by the heroism of the town's women, under the leadership of Jeanne Hachette, whose memory is still celebrated by a procession on 27 June (the feast of Sainte Angadrême), during which women take precedence over men.

 A significant hoard of coins from the High Middle Ages became known as the Beauvais Hoard because some of the English and European coins found with the lot were from the French abbey located in Beauvais.
 The hoard, which contained a variety of rare and extremely rare Anglo-Norman pennies, English and foreign coins, was reputed to have been found in or near Paris.

 Beauvais was extensively damaged during World War I, and again in World War II during the German advance on Paris in June 1940.
 Much of the older part of the city was all but destroyed, and the cathedral was badly damaged before being liberated by British forces on 30 August 1944.

 Beauvais experienced significant rioting during the Nahel Merzouk protests in 2023.